IMS-TEAM-1/logbook/Filip logbook/Logbook.md

 <h3>Wednesday 20</h3>

 Today I worked on merging the views to our new MVVM structure.
 The views was done in another branch on the side, so today when we were going to marge it was a bit of changes that needed to be done for conflicts.
 I worked on this with Killian and Ivin.
 After that we set it up so that we cleaned up a lot of code and are not using unnecessary code.
 It was a good day, we are ready for demo tomorrow where we will show the app and the views working correctly and being able to connect to API.

+<h3>Thursday 21 April</h3>

+Today I demo'ed the App for the rest of the team and showed our http request to a mock api as well as our views and how it will look.
+The views that are not finished are the map view and controller.
+The map we are waiting a bit with because we dont know how to handle the drawing of the position of the mower yet.

+<h1> Week 5 </h1>

+<h3>Monday  25 April</h3>

+I did not work today on the project but I went to the lecture.
+I attended the sprint plan and we decided to finish the connection between the different parts and to send a hello-world from app -> cloud -> mower.
+It will be tested on thursday on our demo.
+Some views need to be correctly integrated, we are missing for example the controller (its 90% finished) and the map.
+Will need to talk to Ivin and Killian to sort this.